Wradgio/jamlin/README.md

 1. **EXTRACT strings from original HTML or XML.** (eg. index.html)
 	* using CSS selectors.
 	* creating JSON that can be used to add translations.
-2. **REPLACE strings with localized ones.**
+2. **REPLACE strings with localised ones.**
 	* created from JSON with translations.
 	* creating new HTML or XML files (eg. index-en.html).

+It's like _gettext_ but for markup language files, without need of special functions and with JSON files to store your translation strings.

 ## What is it good for
-For projects that use static HTML.
-Sometimes you need to keep HTML in project without additional formating, but with some internalization tool.
+For projects that use static HTML or XML that need to be translated.
+Sometimes you need to keep HTML in project without additional attributes or special tags, but with some internalisation tool.

 ## How to use it
 To define variables for both actions, there are two possible sources of data:
 1. Config file
 2. Parameters